varigence/docs/bimlflex/reference-documentation/DisplaySchemaNameRdv.md

 # Display Schema Name

-Should the schema name be displayed in the Raw Data Vault
+Determines whether the schema name is displayed in the Raw Data Vault.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `N`.